KelvynLenis/TSN-Checker/README.md

 <!--
 NOTES:
-- LAYER 2 NETWORK
+- SINTATIC
-- IEEE 802.1Q OSI LAYER 2
+- SEMANTIC
-- PTP(PRECISION TIME PROTOCOL)
+- FLOWS
-- ETHERNET HEADER CONTENT NOT LIMITED BY INTERNET PROTOCOL
+- WHAT'S INSIDE FLOWS?
-- CENTRAL NETWORK CONTROL & CENTRAL USER CONTROL(CNC AND CUC) -->
+-->
 ## How to run